EmerDiff: Emerging Pixel-level Semantic Knowledge in Diffusion Models

 Unsupervised semantic segmentation

 Here we apply EmerDiff to unsupervised semantic segmentation.
+Our model outperforms DINO/CLIP-based baselines, demonstrating the superior pixel-level semantic knowledge existing in the pre-trained diffusion models.
 For more analysis, please refer to the paper.

 unsupervised results